-UPDATE 11/14: I wrote up an election prediction for fun, and it’s amusing that I did much better than the professional pundits.
-It seemed like everyone thought Trump would pull it out or that there was going to be a ‘Blue Wave‘ but I never understood either expectation.
-But I made a few errors: I thought the polls would be wrong but not by as much as in 2016 and they were even more wrong!
+UPDATE 11/14: I wrote up an election prediction for fun, and it’s amusing that I did somewhat better than the professional pundits.
+It seemed like everyone thought Trump would pull it out, OR that there was going to be a ‘Blue Wave‘ but I never understood either expectation.
+I made a few errors: I thought the polls would be wrong but not by as much as in 2016 and they were even more wrong!
 Also Georgia?!!!

 I used the website 270towin.com to create the map above.
 Go to the website yourself and have fun switching state colors to create your own predictions.
 Most projections have various shades of blue and red for degrees of certainty but that’s for wimps.
 The states I’m purely guessing on are Iowa, Nevada, Arizona, and Pennsylvania.
 Nevada and Iowa don’t have a lot of electoral votes, but Arizona and Pennsylvania will have a huge impact.
 Also Nebraska divides its votes so Democrats will get one from that which isn’t reflected in the map above.
 My prediction (really a guess) is that Trump will eventually close the gap against Biden as he did against Clinton, but it won’t be enough.
 Biden wins with 279.